 The astronomy and astroparticle group consists of eight research faculty and two teaching faculty.
 The astronomy research group focuses predominantly on extragalactic and stellar astronomy, with approximately equal emphasis on theory and observation.
 The astroparticle research group focuses on the IceCube neutrino observatory and the VERITAS gamma ray observatory.
 Active research areas include the following:

 - Galaxy morphology, disks, and resonance phenomena (Dr. Preethi Nair),

 - Galaxy interactions, galaxy evolution, and AGN (Dr. Preethi Nair, Dr. Jimmy Irwin)

 - Galaxy halos — observations and simulations (Dr. Jeremy Bailin)

-- Stellar populations in nearby galaxies (Dr. Jeremy Bailin, Dr. Preethi Nair)
+- Stellar populations in nearby galaxies and globular clusters (Dr. Jeremy Bailin, Dr. Preethi Nair)

 - Observational and theoretical study of hot gas in galaxies and clusters of galaxies (Dr. Jimmy Irwin, Dr. Ray White)